tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

     return newlabels
 ```
+### Alternatives
+More recently an alternative method ["Confident Learning"](https://l7.curtisnorthcutt.com/confident-learning) has emerged.
+The approach prunes samples with the lowest model predicted probability of belonging to a given class.
+I will do some
+experiments with this approach to see how it compares to alternatives.

 ## Conclusions
 I am still very unsatisfied with the handling of this problem.
 I think the optimal solution will lie in creating
 machine learning algorithms that explicitly allow one to parameterize feature and label noise across the data
 set.
-I have to think further on what this should look if like.
+Will think further on how this should be structured.
 Would love to get pointers from anyone that has
 dealt with these problems.

 In the next post I will try to tackle lack of feature vector independence.
 This is a bigger issue that feature noise, IMO.